hmans/shader-composer/.changeset/sour-actors-live.md

 "shader-composer-toybox": minor
 ---

-**Breaking Change:** Shader Composer now has a dedicated `stdlib` export containing its standard library of unit implementations.
+**Breaking Change:** Shader Composer now has a dedicated `shader-composer/stdlib` export containing its standard library of unit implementations.